 The hurricane season is an annual affair for the Caribbean.
 I wasn’t here for last year’s so was interested to experience daily life throughout the Summer of 2017.

 Every morning I flick on the VHF to tune into Shrimpy’s radio net which starts with the weather from the Windguru web site.
-Other eyes are east across the Atlantic looking at developing tropical waves and storms. various systems formed and dissipated throughout June and July.
+Other eyes are east across the Atlantic looking at developing tropical waves and storms.
+Various systems had formed and dissipated throughout June and July.

 “Bowling balls across the Atlantic,” my friend Gregg called them, “and we all hope for ‘gutter-balls’.”

 Tony on ‘SV Anna’ took an early decision.
-Irma may miss Sint Maarten but with Irma 5 days away he sailed South to Grenada.
+Irma may miss Sint Maarten but with Irma 5 days away he up-anchored and took off South to Grenada.

-Irma started to increase in strength as she encountered warmer water and lose strength again as she passed cooler water.
+Irma started to increase in strength as she encountered warm water and then lose strength again as she passed cooler water.
 My neighbours and I in the lagoon started to prepare our boats for heavy wind, removing sails, awning and covers to reduce windage.

-Days passed and the predicted northerly turn was not forthcoming and the Bermuda high was still pushing Irma south, threatening islands from Guadeloupe to St Martin and Anguilla.
+Days passed and the predicted northerly turn was not forthcoming.
+The Bermuda high was still pushing Irma south, threatening islands from Guadeloupe to St Martin and Anguilla.

 The conversation turned to whether we would shelter the storm ashore or stay on our boats if it came.
 Most of us opted for caution and arranged shelter ashore.
-Yordan on ‘Don’t Worry’ opted to shelter in a small space behind ‘Growler’ a previous wreck and the beach at the end of the causeway bridge with mooring lines out to anywhere solid.
+Yordan on ‘Don’t Worry’ opted to tie up in a small space behind ‘Growler’ a previous wreck beached at the end of the causeway bridge with mooring lines out to anywhere solid.
 Carl on Kochi doubled up his anchor chain to his mooring with his Catamaran in the middle of Providence bay not far from Glee.

 My dinghy and outboard were hauled onto the deck and strapped down the day before Irma’s projected arrival.
 Irma had grown to a Category 3 hurricane fairly quickly so we thought a Category 4 was likely and hopefully pass north leaving us with 95 mile an hour winds.

-On the morning of the 5th Sept, I packed my essentials in a bag and Jacob on ‘Lark’ gave me a ride to Shrimpy’s.
-Mike announced on the VHF net that anyone was welcome and to come early to help with prep.
+On the morning of the 5th Sept, I packed my essentials in a bag and Jacob on ‘Lark’ ferried me to Shrimpy’s.
+Mike announced on the VHF net that anyone was welcome but to come early to help with prep.
 Mike had good resources including fast Wifi and provisions should we need them.
-We were clear then that Irma was a Category 5 hurricane with its straight-line trajectory crossed St Kitts but forecast to curve north over Anguilla, leaving St Martin firmly within the scope of the trajectory.
+We were clear then that Irma was a Category 5 hurricane with its straight-line trajectory crossed St Kitts but the latest forecast being to curve north over Anguilla about ten miles north of us.

 We stashed away and tied down as much as we could along the waterside of Shrimpy’s.
 Buckets were filled with tap water for flushing toilets.
 The Gendarmes came around and warned that the storm surge would be to the ceiling and that we couldn’t stay there.
-Mike pointed out the upstairs as a shelter and they left satisfied.
-Consequently, some of the residents of the crew quarters opted to evacuate to the school up the hill in Concordia.
+Mike pointed out the upstairs as a shelter and they departed satisfied with that.
+Consequently, some of the residents of the crew quarters at Shrimpy’s became alarmed and opted to evacuate to the school up the hill in Concordia.
 I was tempted but I consider Mike a friend and a feeling of loyalty and support tipped the balance to stay and help with prep.

 It’s difficult to sleep when a monster is approaching your door so I reflected on what needed to be done and considered what people would need should I not come through the other side.
 So I listed all my online accounts into an encrypted file and sent them to a trusted friend to forward to my family should I not be heard from for a month.
 The password for the file I sent to my son.
 He said that this was a bit worrying but I reassured him that it was only a precaution and I didn’t believe I would be harmed.

-The wind slowly built through the early hours of the morning but we felt well protected in the building. the wind was howling from the north and we were protected by the terraced buildings that sandwiched us from north west to south east. when the point came that we should perhaps edge around the building to escape upstairs, Andy noticed that live power lines were down and jumping around in the wind and rain and sheets of aluminium roofing were flying down the street.
-It was too dangerous to risk getting to the stairs. if the electricity didn’t get us, the roof panels might.
+The wind slowly built through the early hours of the morning but we felt well protected in the building. the wind was howling from the north and we were protected by the terraced buildings that sandwiched us from north-west to south-east.
+The wind was becoming savage.
+Roof panels were flying down the street.
+The point came that, if we were to make it upstairs for the storm surge, we would have to move now.
+Andy checked our path to the stairs and noticed that live power lines were down, whipping and sparking in the wind and rain and, with the sheets of aluminium roofing flying down the street, maybe it was safer to stay put.
+If the electricity didn’t get us, the roof panels might.

-Just before dawn, the floor started to become wet as the water began to rise and shortly started to pour in around the edges of the dock-side doors, holes and conduits, near the street and the surge pushing water through the gaps in the doors waist high on the dockside.
+Just before dawn, the floor started to flood millimetre by millimetre as the sea level began.
+A minute or two later, water started to pour in around the edges of the dock-side doors as the waves surged over the submerged dock and beat at the wooden doors.
+Holes and conduits on the street side began to pour water as the level rose op the street.
 We still had power and were concerned that we would get fried.
-I think Ben switched the power off at the main panel, I don’t remember whether it was that or whether the power finally failed, but we were in the dark except for portable LED lamps.
-The water was already three inches high indoors but looked at least knee high on the street side.
+I think it was that Ben switched the power off at the main panel, I don’t remember whether it was that or whether the power finally failed, but we were now in the dark except for portable LED lamps.
+The water was already three inches high indoors but, estimating the height of the holes that water was pouring in, was at least knee high on the street side.
+The waves at the dockside door were climbing slowly, halfway up and water streaming around the hinges on every wave.
+These heavy wooden doors opened outwards and, as long as the hinges continued to support them, I wasn’t worried that they breach inwards.

-The question then was how long and how high would the surge go and stashed my bag and laptop on top of the tumble driers eight feet off the ground.
-Looking around the room, there were tables we could stand on to get our heads up to the ceiling, a good 15 to 18 feet above sea level, surge being predicted to be 12 to 15 feet.
+The burning question was, how long and how high would the surge continue?
+I looked around then stashed my bag and laptop on top of the tumble driers eight feet off the ground.
+Around the room, there were tables we could stand on to get our heads up to the ceiling, a good 15 to 18 feet above sea level, surge being predicted to be 12 to 15 feet.

-Daybreak came and the wind began to noticeably subside and realised that this must be the eye of the storm crossing the island.
+Daybreak came and the wind began to subside noticeably, and realised that this must be the eye of the storm.
 Quickly we decided to evacuate upstairs.
 The water pressure pinned the front door shutter closed and the sea-surge was still braying at the back door.

-The window shutter was wound up to reveal a river on the street strewn with cars, sofas, fridges and general house contents and hopping out the window revealed calf deep-water and dead electrical wires.
-Sally, Mikes wife is elderly and infirm so Andy carried her up the stairs to the first floor apartment.
-The apartment is disused and has no facilities and, by then, had 2 inches of water over the floor, but at least there was daylight and no risk of flooding.
-Mike has seen a few hurricanes in his time on the island and was concerned about looters and stayed to guard the business.
-Ben valiantly volunteered to stay but I was hungry for daylight and morbidly curious about what Irma was doing.
+The window shutter was wound up to reveal a river on the street strewn with cars, sofas, fridges and general house contents and hopping out the window revealed calf deep-water laced with dead electric wires.
+Sally, Mikes wife is elderly and infirm so Andy carried her up the stairs to the first-floor apartment.
+The apartment is usually empty and unused and so has no facilities and, by then, was 2 inches deep with water, but at least we could see daylight through the windows and there was no risk of flooding.
+Mike has seen a few hurricanes in his time on the island and was concerned about the aftermath of looters and decided to stay to guard the business.
+Ben valiantly volunteered to stay with him but I was hungry for daylight and morbidly curious about what Irma had done and would do on the back end.

 The scene was shocking. houses flattened and leaves stripped from trees, boats upside down in boat yards and we were only half way through the storm.

-The eye of a hurricane is a strange feeling: an uncanny calm amidst the destruction but logic reminding us that more is to come.
+The eye of a hurricane is a strange feeling: an uncanny calm amidst the destruction but conscious that this is a brief interlude and more is to come.
 On one hand feeling thankful to survive and on the other, reminding ourselves that this is not yet over.

 I guess we had about half an hour of calm, enough to get established upstairs.
 The ridgeline of the mountains disappeared from view replaced by a battleship grey curtain of rain.
-The eye-wall of the hurricane was on its way.
-Already, the water had subsided from the street somewhat and we could detect the breeze building in the opposite direction from the south pushing the water out of the lagoon.
+This was the eye-wall of the hurricane and it was heading our way.
+Already, the water had drained from the street, revealing asphalt half buried by sand and debris.
+We could sense the breeze building now from the south-east, thankfully pushing the water out of the lagoon seaward.

-By 10 or 10.30 the wind had dropped to a gale and I ventured outside.
+By 10 or 10.30 the wind had dropped to a mere gale and I ventured outside.
 Ben and Lucy wanted to check on SV Mistress so I tagged along.
 The sight of the apocalyptic carnage was shocking.
 It was hard to identify the entrance to TOBY and the Stadium.
-The place was flattened and we walked over levelled chain-link fencing. toward the leaf-stripped mangroves.
+The place was flattened and we walked over levelled chain-link fencing, past over turned cars and vans toward the leaf-stripped mangroves.
 People were already out on the street collecting their own belongings or other people’s.
 The wind was still blowing a healthy 30 or 40 knots or so and it was sometimes hard to maintain balance over the debris.

 Making our way through the stadium grounds, the astroturf underlay was everywhere carpeting the shore promising a soft impact if you fell but cloaking nails and shards beneath for the unwary.
 A surreal island of astroturf lay in the tangled bare mangroves but SV Mistress survived, still afloat amongst sunken and upturned boats at Time Out Boat Yard (TOBY).